3l173Gh057v3/Resources/README.md

 # Resources
-All modules/slides will be upload here
+All modules/slides by EGv3 will be upload here